AOSSIE-Org/DebateAI/README.md

 - **Testing**: Test your changes locally before submitting a PR.
 - **Security**: Never commit sensitive information (e.g., API keys or passwords).
 - **Communication**: Be responsive to reviews and update your PRs as requested.
+- **License Compliance**: By contributing to this project, you agree that your contributions will be licensed under the same MIT License that covers the project.

 ---